When I first started preparing my CyberMACSErasmus Mundus application, I had more questions than answers.

 Successful applicants later receive an Admission Letter and, if selected, an Erasmus Mundus Scholarship Award Letter.

-Then comes the fun part — visas, housing, travel, and a new chapter ahead.
+Then comes the fun part — visas, housing, travel, and a new chapter ahead (hopefully, it comes to this for you ;-)

 Applying for CyberMACS was one of those rare experiences that felt both terrifying and transformative.